-The PRIMARY MEMBER (without TENANTS) and CO-MEMBER associated with a property may each have up to six (6) GUEST FAMILIES recorded into the GATEHOUSE computer system at any one time.
+The PRIMARY MEMBER (without TENANTS) and CO-MEMBER associated with a property may each have up to six (6) GUEST FAMILIES recorded into the Main Gate computer system at any one time.
 A TENANT may have up to five (5) GUEST FAMILIES recorded on such a PERMANENT GUEST LIST, along with the PRIMARY MEMBER, who is automatically placed on the TENANT'S PERMANENT GUEST LIST bringing the total to six (6).
+RESIDENTS with or without IDENTIFICATION CARDS may not establish or update PERMANTENT GUEST LISTS.

-These lists allow GUESTS to gain access to the community via the guest lane at the main entrance on Gateway Drive when it is staffed and without the necessity of being called in.
-Automated gate access is available for convenient entry for permanent and short-term guests at the main entrance on Gateway Drive when the Gate is not staffed during the overnight hours (after 11:00 pm).
-PERMANENT GUEST LISTS are maintained through the ASSOCIATION'S MEMBER SERVICES OFFICE and require the signature of the PRIMARY MEMBER, CO-MEMBER or TENANT.
-Your PERMANENT GUEST LIST needs to be updated with the ASSOCIATION'S MEMBER SERVICES OFFICE whenever a change occurs.
+These lists allow GUESTS to gain access to the community via the VISITOR lane at the Main Gate entrance on Gateway Drive when it is staffed and without the necessity of being called in.
+Automated gate access is available for convenient entry for permanent and short-term guests at the Main Gate entrance on Gateway Drive when the Gate is not staffed during the overnight hours (after 11:00 pm).
+See Section 3.04.03 Use - Visitor Access System for more information.
+PERMANENT GUEST LISTS are maintained through the ASSOCIATION'S Member Services Office and require the signature of the PRIMARY MEMBER, CO-MEMBER or TENANT.
+Your PERMANENT GUEST LIST needs to be updated with the ASSOCIATION'S Member Services Office whenever a change occurs.